Geneva Conventions: Subsequent expansion efforts

 On 20 October 1868 the first unsuccessful attempt to expand the 1864 treaty was undertaken.
 With the 'Additional Articles relating to the Condition of the Wounded in War' an attempt was initiated to clarify some rules of the 1864 convention and to extend them to maritime warfare.
 The Articles were signed but were only ratified by the Netherlands and the United States of America.
 The Netherlands later withdrew their ratification.
 The protection of the victims of maritime warfare was later realized by the third Hague Convention of 1899 and the tenth Hague Convention of 1907.

+The 1906 Geneva Convention

 In 1906, thirty-five states attended a conference convened by the Swiss government.
-On 6 July 1906 it resulted in the adoption of the "Convention for the Amelioration of the Condition of the Wounded and Sick in Armies in the Field", which improved and supplemented, for the first time, the 1864 Convention.
-It remained in force until 1970 when Costa Rica acceded to the 1949 Geneva Conventions.
+On 6 July 1906 it resulted in the adoption of the "Convention for the Amelioration of the Condition of the Wounded and Sick in Armies in the Field", which improved and supplemented, for the first time, the 1864 Convention based on experiences from conflicts like the Russo-Japanese War.